 - Secondly, a balanced diet.
 A diet can be made by either a personal trainer or a nutritionist.
 Nutrients, especially protein, must be included in the diet.
 It is this element that contributes to the rapid build-up of muscle mass.
 Proper nutrition is also called to maintain a balance of power in the body.

 - Third, an ideal training program.
-For its compilation, you can contact a professional coach who can take into account all the features of your body and make a schedule of training.
+For its compilation bodybuilding for beginners at home, you can contact a professional coach who can take into account all the features of your body and make a schedule of training.
 Ideally it looks like this: 2-3 workouts a week for 5-7 exercises.
 They are conducted in 3-5 approaches and include 15 reps of each exercise.

-In this sport, the emphasis is on the power load, which allows to pump muscle mass.
+In this sport, the emphasis is on the power load, which allows to pump muscle mass trapezoid workouts.
 They are called to transform fat in the body into muscles.
 Therefore weights, dumbbells, bars become the main tool for bodybuilder training.

 Today, the World Bodybuilding Federation holds competitions not only among men, but also among women.
 It is noteworthy that some fair sex can achieve much greater success in bodybuilding than men.
 One can argue for a long time about the beauty of the body of a female bodybuilder, but the fact is on the face – many girls go to this sport consciously, causing admiration for their forms among men.